About us

 Latest news

-12/2024 Our new review on binding mechanisms of IDPs is out in Current Opinion in Structural Biology.
+12/2024 Our review on binding mechanisms of IDPs is out in Current Opinion in Structural Biology.
 Work led by former Ph.D. student and current postdoc Thibault Orand.

 08/2024 Our new publication on the JIP1 and JIP2 scaffold proteins is out in Structure.
 We reveal the structural details of how the two scaffold proteins heterodimerize via their SH3 domains.
 Work led by postdocs Laura Mariño Pérez and Elise Delaforge in collaboration with the Palencia group.